 Like English, Spanish has yet to be officially acknowledged in the USA.
 Still, a vast number of speakers are native or bilingual.

-As of 2024, 42 million people in the US speak Spanish as their native language, accounting for 13% of the population.
-Also, around 12 million bilingual Spanish speakers live in the US.
+As of 2025, 42 million people in the US speak Spanish as their native language, accounting for 13% of the population.
+Around 12 million bilingual Spanish speakers also live in the US.

-Overall, the USA has around 54 million Spanish speakers.
-The number of speakers exceeds that of Spain and Colombia.
+The USA has around 54 million Spanish speakers, exceeding the Spanish speakers in Spain and Colombia.
 This makes it the second-largest Spanish-speaking country after Mexico.

-In the US, Spanish is the language most commonly taught.
-Given the rising number of Spanish students and Hispanic ethnic groups, we can only expect the number to increase.
+Spanish is the language most commonly taught in the US.
+Given the rising number of Spanish students and Hispanic ethnic groups, this number can only increase.

-By 2050, the US Census Office predicts that there will be 138 million Spanish speakers.
-The US could surpass all other Spanish-speaking nations and become the largest.
+The US Census Office predicts that there will be 138 million Spanish speakers by 2050.
+Thus, the US could surpass all other Spanish-speaking nations and become the largest.

 How many people in Mexico speak Spanish?

-Mexico boasts the highest number of native Spanish speakers in the world.
-It has double the number of Spanish speakers in Spain.
+Mexico boasts the highest number of native Spanish speakers in the world, double that of Spanish speakers in Spain.

 The government acknowledges 68 national languages, 63 indigenous, and several dialects in Mexico.
 The existence of so many languages promotes diversity.

-Most of the population, almost 90%, spoke Spanish.
-As of 2024, 125 million people speak Spanish as their mother tongue or second language in Mexico.
+Almost 90% of the population spoke Spanish.
+As of 2025, 125 million people speak Spanish in Mexico as their mother tongue or second language.

 3. Spanish speakers in Central America